0x4ka/Quartz/content/thoughts/SC wallets are second-class citizens on Solana as well..md

 ---
-title: SC wallets are second-class citizens on Solana as well.
+title: "SC wallets are second-class citizens on Solana as well."
 date: 1970-01-20T11:33:16.299Z
 tags:
 ---